Onemind-Services-LLC/netbox-secrets/README.md

 ## Pynetbox

-The `pynetbox` library can be used to interact with the NetBox API as well.
+The `pynetbox` Python lib can be used to interact with the NetBox API as well.
 Here are some examples of how to use `pynetbox` to interact with the NetBox Secrets plugin.

 For more information on `pynetbox`, please refer to the [pynetbox documentation](https://pynetbox.readthedocs.io/en/latest/).

-### Generating RSA Key Pair
+### Generating RSA Key Pair using Pynetbox

 You can use the `<netbox_url>/api/plugins/secrets/generate-rsa-key-pair/` endpoint to generate a new RSA key pair.
 The keys are returned in PEM format.